 These grades are based first and foremost on production.
 Other factors were taken into consideration, but the primary goal is figuring out how successful teams were at identifying talent.

-The next stop in the 2014 NFL Draft re-grade is the AFC West.
+The 2015 NFL Draft re-grade rolls on with the AFC West.

 *All stats courtesy of pro-football-reference.com and accurate through the end of the 2019 season.

 Picks: DE Shane Ray (23rd overall), OT Ty Sambrailo (59), TE Jeff Heuerman (92), C Max Garcia (133), Lorenzo Doss (164), DT Darius Kilgo (203), QB Trevor Siemian (250), DB Tauren Nixon (251), DB Josh Furman (252)

 Best pick: Trevor Siemian